On-line Te Reo Māori Dictionary

 Past agent emphatic - nā - agent emphatic

-Nā Tame te keke i tunu.
+Nā Ataahua te keke i tunu.

-Tame was the one who baked the cake.
+Ataahua was the one who baked the cake.

 Past agent emphatic - nā - agent emphatic